dylan-lang/dylan-tool/README.md

 The main purpose of specifying active packages is so that `dylan-tool` can checkout those packages into the workspace directory and create the registry files for you accurately.
-The registry points to the active packages in the workspace directory but points to the installation directory (`${DYLAN}/pkg/...`) for all other dependencies.
-(You might want to take a look at that directory after several packages have been installed.)
+The registry points to the workspace directory for active package libries but points to the installation directory, `${DYLAN}/pkg/...`, for all other dependencies.

+`dylan-tool` scans each active package for LID files and writes a registry file for each one.

 **Note:** If you use the same workspace directory on multiple platforms (e.g., a network mounted directory or shared by a virtual